 - UPConfig: It enables a consumer NF to set up, modify or terminate a secure LCS-UP connection for a target UE.

+- UPUnSubscribe: It enables a consumer NF to unsubscribe about status of a secure LCS-UP connection for a target UE.